 Did you know that Craiova is considered the unofficial capital of the Oltenia region in Romania?
 Well, you know now!

-Being also one of Romania’s oldest and largest cities, it offers plenty of things to do and see.
+As one of Romania’s oldest and largest cities, it offers plenty to do and see and that’s exactly what I will share in today’s article: the best things to do in Craiova.

 Explore the Old Town Area